bigskysoftware/_hyperscript/www/docs.md

   for x in [1, 2, 3] index i
     log i, "is", x
   end

+  -- you can loop forever if you like repeat forever
+    if I match :focus
+      break
+    end
+    wait 2s
+  end

   ~~~

 Loops support both the [`break`](/commands/break) and [`continue`](/commands/continue) commands.

+You can also use events to signal when a loop ends, see [the async section on loops](#async_loops)

 #### <a name="aggregate_operations"></a>[Aggregate Operations](#aggregate_operations)

-Note that loops are often not required in hyperscript because many commands will automatically deal with arrays and
+Note that loops are often not required in hyperscript.
+Many commands will automatically deal with arrays and
 collections for you.

 For example, if you want to add the class `.foo` to all elements that have the class `.bar` on it, you can simply